ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/guestbook.md

 - Your message will become a part of this site's source code [/cgit/paltepuk.git/about](/cgit/paltepuk.git/about/), so make sure it's not something you'll regret later.

 WARNING: If you're submitting over the Clearnet, CloudFlare will be able to read (and possibly modify) your message!
-If you are using the Clearnet, consider encrypting your message with my PGP key:
+Consider encrypting your message with my PGP
+key:
 [/contact-information](/contact-information/).

 {{< noscript-md >}}